ANU-WALD/ANU-WALD.github.io/_posts/2020-03-29-connecting-vdi-through-ssh.md

 ![vdi_screenshot](https://github.com/ANU-WALD/ANU-WALD.github.io/raw/master/files/vdi_screenshot.png)

 At the top of the window, you can see there is a code `vdi-n28` which identifies this machine.
-Each time we start a new VDI instance we'll be given a different machine with code `vdi-n[XX]`, so you'll need to look this up each time you want to connect.
+Each time we start a new VDI instance we'll be given a different machine with code `vdi-n[XX]`, so you'll need to look this up every time you create a VDI instance.
 For connecting to this VDI instance you'll need to type this on your local terminal:

 ```
 $ ssh pl5189@vdi-n28.nci.org.au